7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Configure-And-Manage-Virtual-Networks/Azure-Administration-Virtual-Networking-Peering.md

 - Extending Peering
 	- Hub and spoke network - Central hub for VPN gateway, spoke Vnets
 	- User-defined route (UDR): either a hop to/from VM IP address or VPN Gateway
-	- Service chaining: define UDRs from Vnet to a network virtual appliance or VPN
+	- Service chaining: define UDRs from VNet to a network virtual appliance or VPN

 RDP in and Test with:
 ```powershell